Planar Hypohamiltonian Graphs on 40 Vertices

 \begin{lem} Let\/ $G$ be a planar hypohamiltonian graph containing a\/ $4$-face bounded by a cycle\/ $v_1 v_2 v_3 v_4 = C$ with cubic vertices.
 Then\/ ${\rm Th}(G^C)$ is also a planar hypohamiltonian graph. \end{lem}

-Wiener and Araya use this operation to show that planar hypohamiltonian graphs exist for every order greater than or equal to $76$.
+Araya and Wiener use this operation to show that planar hypohamiltonian graphs exist for every order greater than or equal to $76$.
 That result is improved further in the next theorem.

 \begin{theo} There exist planar hypohamiltonian graphs of order\/ $n$ for every\/ $n \geq 42$. \end{theo}